 There are a lot of opportunities to serve the community.
-So please, if you haven't already, pop in come an visit us and see how you can get involved an help us achieve our goals for Altona North and Brooklyn as a whole the Hobsons Bay Community.
+So please, if you haven't already, pop in to visit us and see how you can get involved to help us achieve our goals for the Altona North and Brooklyn neighbourhood area, as well as the Hobsons Bay Community as a whole.